bizflycloud/internship-0719/TD_Git/rsnapshot, rsync, tar, dd.md

   **Copy folders in local**

-   Syntax: `rsync -avzh [source] [dest]`
-   > this command will allow copying every files from source folder to destination folder
+   Syntax: `rsync -avzh [source] [dest]`, this command will allow copying every files from source folder to destination folder

   **Copy folders from local to server**

-   Syntax: `rsync -avz [source] root@[ip]:[dest]`
-   > this command will allow copying every files from source folder to destination folder in server has ip address "ip"
+   Syntax: `rsync -avz [source] root@[ip]:[dest]`, this command will allow copying every files from source folder to destination folder in server has ip address "ip"

   **Copy folders from server to local**